-Shops and service providers offer their customers a competent contact person around the clock in the form of chatbots.
-Questions and problems do not just end up unanswered in an empty void, but clients receive feedback immediately.
+Chatbots provide fast and reliable communication between the consumer and business.
+By offering customers a competent contact person around the clock, questions and urgent inquiries do not just end up unanswered in an empty void, but instead, customers receive feedback immediately.

-The customer then feels noticed and taken seriously, which strengthens the relationship with the company.
-Repetitive questions can therefore be completely automated with chatbots.
-AI can immediately process the request in full.
-This not only strengthens customer satisfaction, but also relieves support teams that are sparsely staffed.
-On the one hand, companies can save costs, and on the other hand, customer service employees have more time to deal with individual enquiries and offer better care for customers.
-This way, the quality of customer service can be improved.
+Thus, customer requests that are recurring can be completely automated with chatbots.
+Conversational AI can immediately process the request in full.
+This not only increases customer satisfaction but also relieves support teams that are sparsely staffed.
+On the one hand, companies can save costs, and on the other hand, customer service employees have more time to deal with individual and more complex inquiries to offer better care for customers.
+Ultimately, the quality of customer service is improved by the use of chatbots.

-In addition to service and support services, chatbots are also increasingly being used for customer acquisition.
-The reason for this is that, here, too, many processes run in similar ways and can therefore be automated with predefined processes.
-When acquiring new customers, chatbots are a logical further development of mailbots that automate potential clients, but still address you on a personal level.
-Chatbots can thus cover first approaches to customers in lead generation, and the sales team can intervene as soon as the customer shows interest.
+In addition to service and support services, chatbots are also increasingly being used for lead generation.
+Many processes run in similar ways and can therefore be automated with predefined processes.
+When acquiring new customers, chatbots are a logical digital tool that automate potential clients, while addressing customers on a personal level.
+Chatbots can cover first approaches to customers in lead generation, and the sales team can intervene as soon as the customer shows interest.

 What are chatbots capable of doing today?